Tech Made Simple

 AccuWeather local forecast page showing a weather advisory in a red bar at the top with the conditions, temperature, RealFeel Shade temperature, air quality, wind gusts and minutecast precipitation forecast in the main weather box.
 Below is a box with the current air quality with a Fair rating and a numberic raing.
 To the right is a bar with top weather stories

 Techlicious Editor's Choice award logo with the text: The best choice for hyperlocal forecastsOf all the weather sites, AccuWeather does the best job of delivering your local forecast.
 Like The Weather Channel, AccuWeather consistently ranks within the top three sites for forecast accuracy.
-In addition, it has a proprietary forecasting tool that provides a highly-precise hyperlocal near-term forecast, which AccuWeather calls Minutecast.
-Through Minutecast, you’ll to-the-minute predictions of any weather that’s expected in the next 120 minutes.
+In addition, it has a proprietary forecasting tool that provides a highly precise hyperlocal near-term forecast, which AccuWeather calls Minutecast.
+Through Minutecast, you’ll find to-the-minute predictions of any expected weather in the next 120 minutes.
 So, if you want to know if you have time to walk the dog before the rain starts, Minutecast provides a quick answer.

 Finding your local forecast is just a matter of searching.
 Once you’ve searched for a location, it will appear as a suggested location when you return, making it easy to click into your local forecast.
 AccuWeather’s local forecast page has a clean, easy-to-read design.
-There you’ll find an overview of the day’s weather, a weather alert from Minutecast if there’s precipitation expected in the next 120 minutes, and you’ll see how the temperature feels in the shade as well as the sun.
+There, you’ll find an overview of the day’s weather, a weather alert from Minutecast if precipitation is expected in the next 120 minutes, and you’ll see how the temperature feels in the shade and the sun.

 AccuWeather’s maps are limited to radar, satellite, current conditions (meaning temperature), and severe weather (which you can top into to see the alert).
 Like The Weather Channel, you can view past weather as well as the predicted weather.